canonical-web-and-design/tutorials.ubuntu.com/tutorials/cloud/streaming-data-hadoop/streaming-data-hadoop.md

 Click on Units, check 2 of the checkboxes and click the remove button.

-Once you've done this click Commit changes.
+Once you've done this click Commit changes in the bottom right of the screen.

 If you've not logged into the charm store at this point you will be asked to Login or Sign up to Juju, this uses Ubuntu One, so if you've already got an account you can enter it here.